diced/zipline-docs/docs/configuration.md

 slug: /config/getting-started
 ---

-Zipline's configuration is determined by TOML.
+Zipline's configuration is determined by TOM, you can read more about [TOML spec here](https://toml.io/en/v1.0.0-rc.3).
 You can see an example configuration [here](/docs/config/example)

-Your configuration should include **4** sections.
+Your configuration should include **6** sections.
 - database
+- meta
 - core
 - uploader
 - urls
+- webhooks (optional)

 ## Database
 The database settings are determined by [TypeORM's Configuration Options](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md)